The House

 Why is the Community House unique?

-No other town or community in NJ has an independent community center such as ours.
+No other town or community in NJ has an independent community center like ours.

 Who owns and operates the Community House?

 The Community House of Moorestown is an independent 501(c)(3) non-profit organization with tax-exempt status.
-Operations are overseen by a Board of Trustees and governed by a Charter and a set of bylaws.
-Daily operations are overseen by the Executive Director.
+Its operations are overseen by a Board of Trustees and governed by a Charter and bylaws.
+The Executive Director oversees daily operations.

 Does the Community House receive any funding from the local government?

-No. The Community House does not receive any Township, County, State or Federal funding.
+No. The Community House receives no Township, County, State, or Federal funding.
 It relies exclusively on donations from the community and room rental fees.

 How big is the Community House?